jmtblei/boostertutorfullstack/README.md

 Dynamic rendering of search filter, sort by, and paginated products using custom React hooks, and full mobile-responsivity with a menu dropdown and backdrop.

 ![](demo/mobileresponsive.gif)

+## Installation Intructions:
+Clone this repository.
+In the root directory, install dependencies in with `npm install` or `yarn install`.

+## Environment Variables:
+In order for the app to function correctly, the user must provide their own API keys in their builds.
+* MONGO_URI - You must supply your own MongoDB Atlas URI string to connect to your DB.

+## Other Scripts:
+* In the root directory, run `npm run start`and `npm run server` to connect your backend server.
+* In the root directory, run `npm run data:import` to import the pre-seeded data cluster to your MongoDB Atlas connection.
+* In the root directory, run `npm run dev` to concurrently start your backend and frontend server.